 Known as the Palace of Kings, the site was the crowning place of Scottish Kings prior to the present Palace's construction.
 This is the location where Macbeth, Robert the Bruce and Charles II, amongst others, were crowned.

 The present day building dates from 1808.
-The interior of the palace is open together with the gardens and woodland walks.
-There is a coffee shop on site.
+The interior of the palace is open, together with 100 acres of gardens and woodland walks.

 Scone Palace